Keegan & Co Attorneys, LLC- Our Services

 Keep in mind you are limited to receiving a discharge through Chapter 7 bankruptcy only once every eight years.
 So, we always advise our clients to be careful with credit going forward.
 Credit is a necessary and indispensable factor in modern life, you simply cannot do without it.

-Ignoring credit delinquencies will impact your credit record indefinitely and without action rebuilding your credit is nearly impossible.
+Ignoring credit delinquencies will impact your credit record indefinitely.
+Without action rebuilding your credit is nearly impossible.
 So, if you are considering shopping for a home or car loan in the future, now may be the time to clean things up through a bankruptcy.

 Stopping Bank Accounts Seizures

 Stopping a creditor from seizing your bank account can be accomplished through a bankruptcy filing.
 A bankruptcy filing results in a court ordered “automatic stay” which stops foreclosure, garnishment, collection calls, auto repossessions, and bank account seizures .
-This automatic stay stops all collection efforts against you of any kind whatsoever.
+This automatic stay stops all collection efforts against you.

 If credit issues are spiraling out-of-control for you, a bankruptcy filing will stop everything in its tracks.
 Once all seizures and collections are stopped, we will work with you on reorganizing and/or discharging your debt.
 Additionally, we will use pre-bankruptcy planning strategies for you and apply state and federal exemption laws to allow you to keep most, if not all, of your property.